ThalesGroup/cva6-eclipse-demo/README.md

 ### Vivado 2020.1

 You will need Vivado 2020.1 to generate the hardware bitstream.
-Vivado is also needed to program the bitsream onto the Genesys 2 board. ~~After installation the GenesysII board's configuration files need to be installed.
-You can find them here :~~
+Vivado is also needed to program the bitsream onto the Genesys 2 board.

 ### RISC-V Toolchain